 Certain local non-profit organizations (eligible for County block grants) were able to begin participating in competitive grants program to complete energy efficiencies, resource reduction, or green vehicle projects.
 Five organizations received grants in this first round, and most of them added LED lights to their offices or facilities.
 As part of the program, groups completing energy efficiency projects had to have their building undergo an energy audit.
 A total of $30,000 in grants were awarded.

-In fall 2015, the County added a full-time local foods planning position.
-In addition, the Planning and Zoning Department was renamed the Planning, Development and Sustainability Department to better reflect its services.
+The Planning and Zoning Department was renamed the Planning, Development and Sustainability Department to better reflect its services.
+In addition, a local foods position was created, which was later moved to the Board of Supervisors' Office.

 Sustainability Working Group of Johnson County Created